steliosot/docs/docs/index.md

 # Welcome

-Welcome to <a href="https://www.warestack.com" target="_blank">Warestack</a>'s data room.
+Welcome to [Warestack](https://www.warestack.com "Visit console page") data room.
 In this space you can find useful information about our product, team, and financial plan.

 :fontawesome-solid-envelope: Feel free to get in touch for more information.
 ```